-Wieden+Kennedy is advertising's largest independent advertising agency--and its most innovative, able to serve both iconic companies such as Nike and KFC and a new generation of brand marketers such as Airbnb and Tinder.
+Wieden+Kennedy is advertising's largest independent advertising agency--and its most innovative, able to serve both iconic companies such as Nike and KFC and a new generation of brand marketers such as Airbnb and OK Cupid.
 Without question, its work for the 30th anniversary of Nike's Just Do It campaign, titled "Dream Crazy," was the advertising feat of 2018.

 Dream Crazy kicked off with a closeup of quarterback and activist Colin Kaepernick, shared by Kaep himself on Twitter and Instagram.
 “Believe in something, even if it means sacrificing everything” became an immediate sensation, generating conversation and controversy but ultimately boosting Nike's sales and its stock price.
 As Josh Brown, CEO of Ritholtz Wealth Management, noted on Twitter, “Nike is marketing to their customer of the next thirty years, not the last thirty years.”

 The campaign perfectly captures how Wieden+Kennedy creates work that impacts the culture.

 For Bud Light, two indelible words--"Dilly Dilly"--created a moment.
 A silly, medieval advertising spot that became the advertising-fueled catchphrase of the year—and sold more beer.
 For KFC, Wieden's continuing Colonel Sanders campaign stayed fresh with its hiring of the first female colonel, Reba McEntire, who promoted KFC's Smoky Mountain BBQ fried chicken.
 Reba's Colonel was the most successful launch of a celebrity colonel, garnering 1.85 billion media impressions in 24 hours.
 And again, it helped KFC achieve another year of same-store sales growth.